Alestry/CodeRAT/README.md

 Step 6 - Click on said folder and confirm with "Select Folder"

 Done!
-The extension should now be locally installed.
+The extension should now be locally installed

-Note 1: Currently the extension is only set to work on the github.com/* domain

-Note 2: When there is a new version of the extention, it is not necessary to go through all these steps again.
-It is enough to go to the "Extensions" page and click the refresh button in the extension's panel
+Note: To allow for easier access to the CodeRAT's user interface, right-click the puzzle icon called "Extensions" in the upper right corner of your browser and click the pin icon next to CodeRAT.